-The Defendant can be found guilty of this crime only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty of this crime only if all the following

 - (1) the Defendant kept [person's name] in a condition of involuntary servitude; - (2) Defendant kept that person for a substantial or significant amount of time; [and] - (3) the Defendant acted knowingly and willfully[.] [; and] - [(4) the Defendant compelled the involuntary servitude in order to satisfy a real or imagined debt.]